I Can Write Proposals, I Just Don't Want to Waste Time Rewriting

 Then I Changed My Approach

-Now I quickly produce a version first,
+Now I quickly produce a version first, Then adjust it according to different needs:

 - Make it more concise